Cadasta/cadasta-docs/en/08-upload.md

 Before importing your data, you'll want to make sure that the structure of your dataset matches the structure of the [questionnaire](#09-XLSForms.md) that you're using for your project.

-In this example, you can see a .csv of responses from:
+In this example, you can see a .csv of responses:

 ![](/assets/upload-sample-csv.png)